parse-community/docs/_includes/graphql/optimization.md

 ## Relational

-Using GraphQL do not change best practices to construct your database.
-In the **Queries** section we saw 2 types of relations:
+When using the GraphQL API, use the same best practices to construct your database.
+In the Queries section we saw both parent and child relations.

-* Parent
-* Child

 In the majority of use cases it's best to reference the parent object inside the child and use a child query style.